matthewbasil/homeschooling/README.md

   - [_Saints in Art_][saints]; [_Gospel Figures in Art_][art] (Guide to Imagery Series)
   - [The Little Oratory: A Beginner's Guide to Praying in the Home][oratory] by Leila Lawler and David Clayton.

+## Reading

+As preparation we taught sight words and letter sounds while reading books to X for about a year before he started to read.
+When we were ready for formal teaching, we used Memoria Press's [First Start Reading][firstStart] together with the colored Primary Phonics readers (not published by MP but available from them).
+It worked.
+We didn't end up using Classical Phonics directly (which is also part of the MP curriculum) but my wife found it helpful (I have an undergrad degree in linguistics, so I didn't really need it).

+Now that he reads well we use the grade-level books in the Memoria Press curriculum as a baseline and add more to supplement.
+We also use MP's spelling curriculum intermittently.

+## General
+- [Worksheet Works][http://www.worksheetworks.com/] can make all sorts of worksheets for drilling math, Latin, etc.  We don't do a lot of drilling, but occassionally it's necessary.

 # Mistakes
 If you are not technical at all, just e-mail me.
 If you are moderately technical, file a GitHub issue.
 If you are very technical, fork the repo, fix it, and send me a pull request.
 [csmp]: http://stern.buffalostate.edu/CSMPProgram/